perlatmsu/physutil/INSTALL.md

 It's that simple.

 ### Glowscript
 Using PhysUtil as a Javasript library can help uses generate highly-visual Glowscript programs.
-Use is very simple.
+Use is simple.

 1. In your Glowscript (2.9 or below) program include the following line:
 ```